balderdashy/sails-docs/reference/Blueprints.md

 ### Description
 Responds with a JSON array of objects.

-If request is sent using socket.io, the socket will be subscribed to both "creates" of new models (class room) and "updates"+"destroys" for all model instances returned (instance rooms).
+If request is sent using Socket.IO, the socket will be subscribed to both "creates" of new models (class room) and "updates"+"destroys" for all model instances returned (instance rooms).

-(this is equivalent to running `Pony.subscribe(req.socket)` and `Pony.subscribe(req.socket, anArrayOfPonies)` in a custom controller)
+This is equivalent to running `Pony.subscribe(req.socket)` and `Pony.subscribe(req.socket, anArrayOfPonies)` in a custom controller.

 ### Example Usage